 Perth has been the breeding ground for musical legends like Tame Impala, San Cisco, Birds of Tokyo, the John Butler Trio and many more who all started out playing gigs at small live music venues.
-So pop on your dancing shoes and head out in search of some great live music in Perth this weekend, you never know who you might discover!
+So pop on your dancing shoes and head out in search of some great live music in Perth this weekend, you never know who you might discover (or rediscover).

 Here are some of the best spots to catch live music in Perth, from awesome local musicians to renowned international acts.